List of The Amazing World of Gumball characters: Richard Watterson

 Richard Buckley Watterson is a 38-year-old anthropomorphic pink rabbit.
 He is the father of Gumball, Darwin and Anais.
 A stay-at-home dad, he spends most of his time sleeping, watching TV, and playing video games.
 Richard sometimes dresses as a woman, calling himself Samantha.
 He is "the laziest person in Elmore".
 He has a large appetite and is a voracious eater.
 Richard often serves as a third wheel to his sons' misadventures and cares deeply for his family despite his lethargy.
 He is naive and frequently gets called "dumb".

 Richard is shown exhibiting childish behavior.
-He believes in ghosts and Santa Claus.
 He enjoys pulling pranks and laughing at people, but hates it when others prank or laugh at him.